 A leading AI expert has been abducted and Adele and her fellow security staff must track him down before something terrible happens to the City.
 This has accidentally brought Adele and Brenda back together again.
 Can their love resume?
 Should it?
 Things become further complicated when a friend of a friend arrives in the city as a refugee.

 A romance/mystery set in the near future at a city under the surface of the Moon in an almost ideal society where sexuality is not an issue.

-Please let me know what you think of it in my LiveJournal or Dreamwidth blogs, or facebook.
+My 2007 NaNoWriMo novel.
+Please let me know what you think of it via the [comment] link.
 During November I was able to stop real life interfering with writing, but when the month ended I was suddenly buried under all the things I'd put off.